davideicardi/live-plugin-manager/README.md

 - [fs-extra](https://github.com/jprichardson/node-fs-extra): file system operations
 - [debug](https://github.com/visionmedia/debug): debug informations
 - (removed for now because I have problems with getArchiveLink api, 302 ...) [github](https://www.npmjs.com/package/github)
-- (removed for now because not very useful) [npm-registry-client](https://github.com/npm/npm-registry-client): npm registry handling
+- (removed for now because for some dependencies issues) [npm-registry-client](https://github.com/npm/npm-registry-client): npm registry handling

 While I have tried to mimic the standard Node.js module and package architecture there are some differences.
 First of all is the fact that plugins by definition are installed at runtime in contrast with a standard Node.js application where modules are installed before executin the node.js proccess.